top of page

 Community-owned Conservation

 The Lugenda Wildlife Reserve's commercial activities' profits are invested directly into community, including direct cash benefits to households as of 2024.
+At the same time, the Lugenda Foundation strengthens the resilience of communities through enhanced livelihood opportunities and social development initiatives.

 Our Focus Areas